olutmatkaijian/CSS_DB/README.md

 # I sent this to X and now they're mad, what do I do?
 That's your own fault and I have no answer to that.

+# Contributin
+Sure thing but why the hell would you even consider to want to do this to yourself?